xieyuheng/inner/topics/logic-programming/predicate-logic-as-a-programming-language.md

   }
 }
 ```

-Fig. 2.
-The space of all computations determined by (M1)-(M3).
-The
-space contains two successful computations and one unsuccessfully
-terminating computation.

 The non-determinism of predicate logic programs does not arise in the
 manner foreseen by McCarthy {16} and Floyd {6}, through the addition